 A native of New Orleans, Dave has always been a fan of great storytelling.
 He earned his Bachelor's degree in Communications from Loyola University New Orleans where he studied Broadcast Production and Marketing.
 Dave began work at the legendary WWL-TV/CBS New Orleans in the Creative Services department where he produced television spots for the station's direct clients.
 He went on to become the Senior Writer/Producer in the station's Promotions department, where he won his first Emmy for a broadcast documentary about Andrew Higgins.
 He later co-founded Digital Bayou, which became one of the city's most trusted, turnkey media and video production resources.
 While there, Dave created media content and marketing solutions for a variety of clients across multiple industries including tourism, hospitality, local government and non-profit.

 Dave has earned over 20 industry awards for media production, was named one of New Orleans Magazine's "People to Watch," and regularly guest lectures at local universities.
-He brings 20 years of writing, marketing, producing and client relations experience to Solomon's creative team.
+He brings 20 years of writing, marketing, producing and client relations experience to Solomon Group.

 A New Orleans native, Jason has worked locally in the live entertainment industry for the past decade with a primary focus on audio.
 He has been involved in numerous concerts, festivals and corporate events over the years, including The New Orleans Jazz & Heritage Festival, Voodoo Music Experience and the Louisiana Philharmonic Orchestra.